nadsbuhdha/portfolio-project-1/README.md

 As there is a specific target audience, musicians, for this website the following user expectations were considered when creating the site:

-*	The site is simple clear and easy to use.
+*	The site is simple, clear and easy to use.
 *	The structure is logical and obvious.
 *	The site is responsive and users can expect to see the same content on different devices without a reduction in quality.
 *	The media content included on the site is relevant and meaningful to the services provided